Information for Standards Setting Organisations

 The NOS quality assurance procedures require SSOs to demonstrate nation specific consultation with employers and key stakeholders in relation to the review and development of NOS.
 In Scotland, NOS are used as the basis for development of Scottish Vocational Qualifications (SVQs) and other competence based qualifications.
 Scottish Government requires SQA Accreditation to ensure that Scottish employers are consulted and that their industry needs are reflected in the final NOS.

-To assist you with the completion of the Employer and Stakeholder Engagement Forms for Scotland (forms A and B), SQA Accreditation have developed Guidance on NOS Consultation in Scotland.
-This provides examples of the evidence required by SQA Accreditation Managers.
+To assist you with each of the stages of the NOS approval process SQA Accreditation have developed Guidance on NOS Consultation in Scotland.
+This provides examples of the evidence required by, and the approval expectations of, SQA Accreditation Managers.

 Should you require clarification of any aspect of this document, please contact your Accreditation Manager who will be happy to help.